DeepakBookdown/stat120_bookdown/_book/Class_Activity_20.md

 # Class Activity 20

-## Example 1: Suppose in an outbreak, 447 of the 998 individuals who ate beef curry were observed to have food poisoning symptoms.
+## Example 1: Food poisoning

+Suppose in an outbreak, 447 of the 998 individuals who ate beef curry were observed to have food poisoning symptoms.
 As researchers, suppose we want to test the hypothesis that the probability (long run proportion) of a "random individual who ate beef curry" having food poisoning is 0.1.
 Conduct an appropriate hypothesis test.

 <details><summary><red>Click for answer</red></summary>

-*Answer:* The set of hypotheses are:
+*Answer:*The set of hypotheses are:

-$\mathrm{H}_0$ : The proportion of individuals who eat beefcurry and get sick is $0.1$ : true $p=0.1 = p_o$
+$\mathrm{H}_0$ : The proportion of individuals who eat beef curry and get sick is $0.1$ : true $p=0.1 = p_o$

-$\mathrm{H}_{\mathrm{a}}$ : The proportion of individuals who eat beefcurry and get sick is not $0.1$ : true $p \neq 0.1$
+$\mathrm{H}_{\mathrm{a}}$ : The proportion of individuals who eat beef curry and get sick is not $0.1$ : true $p \neq 0.1$

 The expected count assuming the null hypothesis is true is $n*p_0 = 998*0.1 = 99.8$.
 The expected count is larger than 5, so we can proceed with the chi-square test.
 The observed count is 447.
 So, the test statistics can be constructed as